The Derived Auslander-Iyama Correspondence: Introduction

-We wish to highlight that \Cref{thm:dZ-Auslander_correspondence} is closely related to the theory of $(d+2)$-angulated categories in the sense of Geiss, Keller and Oppermann \cite{GKO13} and their DG enhancements (which we introduce in this article).
-Indeed, by the main result in \cite{GKO13}, the additive closure of a $d\ZZ$-cluster tilting object in a triangulated category inherits the structure of a $(d+2)$-angulated category (we recall this result as \Cref{thm:GKO-standard}).
-One of the main results in this article (\Cref{thm:projLambda_existence_and_uniqueness}) establishes the existence and uniqueness of enhancements for a class of $(d+2)$-angulated categories introduced by Amiot \cite{Ami07} in the case $d=1$ and by Lin \cite{Lin19} in the general case $d\geq1$.
-From this perspective, \Cref{thm:dZ-Auslander_correspondence} can be regarded as a contribution to the emerging subject of higher-dimensional homological algebra, where $(d+2)$-angulated categories and their exact/abelian variants \cite{Jas16} play a central role.

-Notice that \Cref{thm:dZ-Auslander_correspondence} cannot be generalised to triangulated categories with $d$-cluster tilting objects that are not $d\ZZ$-cluster tilting, at least not without further assumptions.
-On the one hand, for $d>2$, Ladkani~\cite{Lad16} has shown that \emph{every} basic finite-dimensional algebra $A$ over an algebraically closed field arises as the endomorphism algebra of a distinguished $d$-cluster tilting object in an algebraic triangulated category constructed explicitly from a presentation of $A$ in terms of a quiver with relations.
-This means that the endomorphism algebras of $d$-cluster tilting objects do not admit any useful characterisation (homological or otherwise) in this case.
+It is worth highlighting that \Cref{thm:dZ-Auslander_correspondence} cannot be generalised to triangulated categories with $d$-cluster tilting objects that are not $d\ZZ$-cluster tilting, at least not without further assumptions.
+On the one hand, for $d>2$, Ladkani~\cite{Lad22} has shown that \emph{every} basic finite-dimensional algebra over an algebraically closed field arises as the endomorphism algebra of a $d$-cluster tilting object in an algebraic triangulated category.
 Moreover, still for $d>2$, Ladkani also has shown that there are \emph{non-equivalent} algebraic triangulated categories with $d$-cluster tilting objects whose endomorphism algebras are isomorphic.
-In both instances, Ladkani's constructions involve $d$-cluster tilting objects that are not $d\ZZ$-cluster tilting, see \Cref{rmk:Ladkani} for details and precise references.
-On the other hand, for $d=2$, Keller and Lie have announced~\cite{KL23a} a general (and stronger) result for algebraic $2$-Calabi--Yau triangulated categories that requires additional assumptions on the enhancements which are necessary to apply a result of Van den Bergh~\cite{VdBer15} in the course of the proof, see \Cref{rmk:Keller_announcement} for details.
-We also mention recent work of Hanihara \cite{Han22} that deals with `hereditary' $d$-Calabi-Yau triangulated categories with a $d$-cluster tilting object.
+On the other hand, there are classification results under additional Calabi--Yau assumptions~\cite{KL23a,KL23c,Han22}.